OUR POLICY STATEMENT

 WHAT IS THE ATLANTA BLACK THEATRE FESTIVAL?

-The Atlanta Black Theatre Festival (ABTF) is fast becoming one of the most sought after festivals for master storytellers seeking a diverse platform to produce and/or perform in Atlanta.
+The Atlanta Black Theatre Festival (ABTF) is fast becoming one of the most popular fall festivals in Atlanta!

 In just a few short years, we've presented over 200 events from over 1,300 literary, fine and performing artists.
 This is a truly a celebration of cultural diversity augmented with uplifting social engagement and top-notch entertainment.
 All who enjoy the richness of the African heritage are welcome to join in the celebration!